-The City of Spokane's Draft ADA Transition Plan identifies the City's inventory and need for sidewalk and curb cut gaps.
+The City of Spokane's Draft ADA Transition Plan and the Pedestrian Master Plan identify the City's inventory and need for sidewalk and curb cut gaps.
 The ADA Transition Plan finds that 38% of the City's roadway miles that are suitable for sidewalks do not have sidewalks on either side and 6% have sidewalks on one side.
 About 52% of arterial streets have sidewalks on both sides and an additional 19% of arterials have sidewalks on one side.

-24 City of Spokane.
+23 City of Spokane.
 Draft ADA Transition Plan, 2014-2019.
 Accessed online: https://static.spokanecity.org/documents/about/spokanecity/accessibility/ada-transition-plans-draft.pdf

-The curb ramp inventory of the ADA Transition plan states that of the 6,928 intersections included in the inventory, 82% are missing at least one access ramp, 1,700 on arterial and highway street intersections and 4,000 on local street intersections.25
+The curb ramp inventory of the ADA Transition plan states that of the 6,928 intersections included in the inventory, 82% are missing at least one access ramp, 1,700 on arterial and highway street intersections and 4,000 on local street intersections.24